trueos/trueos-docs/trueos-handbook/using.rst

 Sound Mixer Tray
 =================

 TrueOS® includes a graphical utility for managing the sound card's mixer settings.
-Desktops that include a system tray should have a speaker icon in the system tray which can be used to access this utility.
-If this icon does not appear in the system tray, type :command:`pc-mixer &` to add it.
-Alternately, to open this application without adding it to the system tray, type :command:`pc-mixer -notray`.
+The utility can be accessed using the speaker icon in the system tray.

-:numref:`Figure %s: Mixer Icon <sound1>` shows an example of right-clicking the icon in the system tray on a system with multiple audio outputs.
-If the system only has one audio output, the "Outputs" menu will not be displayed.
-To change the default output, click its entry in the "Output" menu.
+:numref:`Figure %s: Mixer Icon <sound1>` shows an example of clicking the mixer icon in the system tray on a system with multiple audio outputs.
+If the system only has one audio output, the "Outputs" submenu will not be displayed.
+To change the default audio output, click its entry in the "Output" menu.

 .. _sound1:

 .. figure:: images/sound1.png

-:numref:`Figure %s: Mixer Controls <sound2>` shows the mixer application which can be opened by either clicking the "Mixer" button shown in :numref:`Figure %s: Mixer Icon <sound1>` or by typing :command:`pc-mixer -notray`.
+:numref:`Figure %s: Mixer Controls <sound2>` shows the menu which opens when you instead click the "Mixer" button shown in :numref:`Figure %s: Mixer Icon <sound1>`.

 .. _sound2:

 .. figure:: images/sound2.png

-The "Mixer Controls" screen provides sliders to modify the left and right channels that control volume, pcm (the sound driver), the speaker, the microphone, the recording level, and the sound provided by the monitor.
+The "Mixer Controls" screen provides sliders to modify the left and right channels that control volume, pcm (the sound driver), the speaker, the microphone, the recording level, the input level, and the output level.
 Each control can be muted/unmuted individually by clicking its "Mute" or"Unmute" button, depending upon its current mute state.

 :numref:`Figure %s: System Sound Configuration <sound3>` shows the "System Configuration" tab.